thephpleague/csv/docs/9.0/reader/record-mapping.md

 When called these methods will change the behaviour when it comes to handling empty string.
 `Denormalizer::allowEmptyStringAsNull` will convert any empty string into the `null` value before typecasting whereas `Denormalizer::disallowEmptyStringAsNull` will preserve the value.

-Using these methods will affect the results of the process throughout your codebase.
+**Using these methods will affect the results of all conversion throughout your codebase.**

 ```php
 use League\Csv\Reader;